Box-Covariances of Hyperuniform Point Processes: The non-integrable case

 Let us continue with the computation of the variance.
 By hyperuniformity and the symmetry properties of $\beta$ it holds that

 If $z_1,z_2<1$, we get that

 Combining \eqref{eq:2} and \eqref{eq:3}, we obtain that

-In order to obtain $\cov(z)$ explicitly, we may divide the covariance \eqref{eq:2} by the variance \eqref{eq:6}, expand the quotient by $K$ if signs do not match, consider the different cases $z_1,z_2<1$, $z_1\geq1$ or $z_2\geq1$, and $z_1,z_2\geq1$ separately, and use the regularly varying assumption.
-The proof can be finished with a happy (with other words tedious) calculation ending up with many terms, e.g.~of the form $c\|z\pm v\|^ag_\pm((z+v)/\|z+v\|)$ for some lattice-vectors $v\in\R^2$.
-For example for $z=(z_1,z_2)\in\Lambda_\infty((1,1))$, we obtain
+In order to obtain $\mathrm{cov}(z)$ explicitly, we may divide the covariance \eqref{eq:2} by the variance \eqref{eq:6}, expand the quotient by $K$ if signs do not match, consider the different cases $z_1,z_2<1$, $z_1\geq1$ or $z_2\geq1$, and $z_1,z_2\geq1$ separately, and use the regularly varying assumption.
+We consider $z=(z_1,z_2)\in\Lambda_\infty((1,1))$, all other cases can be treated completely similarly.
+Combining equation \eqref{eq:100} and \eqref{eq:6}, we obtain that